promised-ai/redpoll-website/content/blog/otacon-genomics.md

 ## Molecular Breeding

-Molecular breeding is using molecular tools &mdhas; genetics data &mdash; to inform breeding decisions.
-Mole commonly used in plant and animals breeding.
+Molecular breeding is using molecular tools &mdash; genetics data &mdash; to inform breeding decisions.
+This is a very common technique in in plant and animals breeding.
 Genetics data are used for a couple of purposes: to get an idea of the performance of a cross without having to grow it, and to ensure genetic diversity.
-If we have enough data relating the genetics of plants to their phenotypes (observable traits) &mdhas; like grain yield and disease resistance &mdash; we can predict the phenotype from genotype.
+If we have enough data relating the genetics of plants to their phenotypes (observable traits like grain yield and disease resistance) we can predict the phenotype from genotype.
 But selecting only the highest-performing individuals will likely reduce our genetic diversity.
 This is bad because if a new disease comes along that our crosses are not resistant to, they could be wiped out.
 We could lose everything.
 We need diverse genetic material for resistance.

 Of course neither prediction nor diversity are as simple as that.
 Genetics are extremely complex and you'd need an unattainable amount of data to account for that complexity.
 And prediction is made more complicated by the environment which influences the development of organisms through epigenetic and external factors.